signalspec/signalspec/README.md

    * Limited influence of state on conditionals and loops - control flow is readily represented as a finite state machine on FPGAs and microcontrollers.
    * No dynamically sized types or recursion - all memory is allocated statically at compile time.
-   * Expressions are invertable - able to capture the symmetry between transmitter and receiver.
+   * Expressions are invertible - able to capture the symmetry between transmitter and receiver.

 Signalspec is written in [Rust](https://rust-lang.org) and is open source software under the [Mozilla Public License, version 2.0](LICENSE).

 _It's a work in progress and isn't very useful yet.
-This document refers to many unimplmented features in present tense.
+This document refers to many unimplemented features in present tense.
 If a section sounds hand-wavy, it's probably because it's not fully figured out yet.
 It'll probably be easier to explain once more complete examples can be used to demonstrate._

 # Conceptual overview